Thunderk3g/agent/SETUP.md

 **Sample Conversation:**
 ```
 You: "Hi, I want life insurance"
-Abhinav: "Hello!
-I'm Abhinav, your insurance agent.
+EtouchAgent: "Hello!
+I'm EtouchAgent, your insurance agent.
 I'd love to help you protect your family..."

 You: "I'm 35 years old with a family"
-Abhinav: "Perfect!
+EtouchAgent: "Perfect!
 For someone your age with family responsibilities, I'd recommend..."
 [Shows dynamic form for details]

 You: [Fills form with details]
-Abhinav: "Based on your profile, here are the best plans for you..."
+EtouchAgent: "Based on your profile, here are the best plans for you..."
 [Shows interactive quote comparison]

 You: [Selects Life Shield Plus]
-Abhinav: "Excellent choice!
+EtouchAgent: "Excellent choice!
 Let's proceed with payment..."
 [Shows payment interface]
 ```